 Early in 2012, just before my retirement from the NHS, I decided to get really fit in a short space of time.
 I was then 62 years old and the last thing I wanted was to be competing with brawny men, so I opted for GI Jane – an all-female keep-fit week in Kent.
 It was mid-winter in Scotland and very cold, so I thought by choosing a keep-fit camp in the south of England would allow me to escape freezing weather.
 Unfortunately the winter of 2012 saw Kent was blanketed with snow while Scotland basked in better weather – so much for good planning!
 Two Marines on annual leave from the navy were in charge of the camp which was run along military lines.

 My fellow campers were at least 30 years younger than me, some were policewomen, and others were getting ready to run marathons.
 At the outset we were divided into two competing teams and were each issued with a personal weapon – a wood “pretend” rifle – which we were under strict instructions never to let out of our sight.
 In the photo I am racing with an iron box containing heavy sandbags.
 Tasks included running along country roads in a foursome formation at 5 am bearing a makeshift stretcher on top of each had been placed a tree trunk (“wounded soldier”).
-Any inane comment from us such as “it’s too heavy” or “I need a break” was met by a stern: “So are you going to abandon your wounded comrade to enemy fire?”Another exercise was crawling on the snowy ground for half a mile dragging a car tyre above your head
+Any seemingly inane comment from us such as “it’s too heavy” or “I need a break”, was met by a stern: “So are you going to abandon your wounded comrade to enemy fire?
+“Another back-breaking exercise was crawling on the snowy ground for half a mile spread-eagled on a car tyre.

 I’m glad I did the week and proud of my certificate to show I survived it, but never again -I’m too much of a softie!
 The most important thing I learned was that keeping fit as a townie in the city can be achieved without belonging to a gym or using special equipment: by pacing yourself on quiet roads running and counting lampposts, running up and down stairs in your own home and upping the number every session, improvising weights with canned food tins……Oh, and an iron will to never give up!